SiliconLabs/bluetooth_applications/bluetooth_rssi_positioning_for_peps/README.md

 **NOTE:**

-- Make sure that this repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).
-- Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

 - The DMADRV component had to be patched with a new callback registration function to allow changing DMA callbacks on the fly.
 So, after a new project has been created, the files that are located in the `patch/dmadrv` folder are copied into the new project into the appropriate folders:

   - `<Project’s SDK folder>/dmadrv/inc/dmadrv.h`
   - `<Project’s SDK folder>/dmadrv/src/dmadrv.c`

-  The patched DMADRV component comes from the 4.4.2 version of the SDK and should work directly with the newer SDK versions.
+  The patched DMADRV component comes from the SiSDK v2024.12.0 and should work directly with the newer SDK versions.
 In case of issues, the `DMADRV_SetCallback()` and the `DMADRV_SetCallbackParam()` functions and their declarations should be copied into the new SDK files.

 ## How It Works ##